 Torsion of the omentum is a condition in which the organ twists on its long axis to such an extent that its vascularity is compromised.
 Although it is rarely diagnosed preoperatively, knowledge of this entity is important to the surgeon because it mimics the common causes of acute surgical abdomen.
 Eitel first described omental torsion in 1899; since then, fewer than 250 cases have been reported.

 This is an example of primary torsion of the omentum.
 A normal-appearing omentum can be seen above the torsion point.
 The omentum below that point is ....

-Torsion of the omentum may be primary or secondary.
+Torsion of the omentum may be either primary or secondary.
 In primary torsion, a mobile segment of omentum rotates around a proximal fixed point in the absence of any associated intra-abdominal pathology.
-Although the precise cause is unknown, both predisposing and precipitating factors in the pathogenesis of the condition can be identified.[1, 2, 3, 4]
+Although the precise cause is unknown, both predisposing and precipitating factors in the pathogenesis of the condition can be identified.[1, 2, 3, 4, 5]

 Factors that predispose a patient to torsion include anatomic variations of the omentum itself, such as accessory omentum, bifid omentum, irregular accumulations of omental fat (in patients who are obese), and narrowed omentum pedicle.
 Any redundancy of omental veins may lead to kinking and twisting around the shorter and tenser arteries.
 The higher incidence of torsion on the right side of the omentum is related to the greater size and mobility of that side.

 Precipitating factors are those causing displacement of the omentum, including trauma, violent exercise, and hyperperistalsis with resultant increased passive movement of the omentum.